-For a sub-entity of an enclosing structured entity, the within-clause shall designate the class of the enclosing entity.
+For a sub-entity of an enclosing structured entity, the within-clause shall designate the class of the enclosing entity; and this class must exist and must not have been defined using a short class definition.

 [Example: The subpackage Rotational declared within Modelica.Mechanics has the fully qualified name Modelica.Mechanics.Rotational, which is formed by concatenating the package prefixname with the short name of the package.
 The declaration of Rotational could be given as below: